SelrahcD/MyEventStore/Readme.md

 -
 ## To keep in mind

-### EventStore should ask for a connection when needed from the pool

-But how can we deal with transaction ?
--> Could use a UnitOfWork that gets a Connection and pass it to the event store ?

 ### Tell that the stream doesn't exists when the stream is read

 I've temporarily removed that information from the `ReadStreamResult` to get a simpler design for now.